otvin/compiler/README.md

 Under the covers, the program first creates an Abstract Syntax Tree (AST) from the expression, then generates the assembly code from the AST.
 Currently, the AST knows how to generate its own assembly code even though that overloads that class a bit, because it's easier to generate it recursively from within a single function if it's a member of that class.

+All Integers are 64-bit.
+All Reals are 64-bit

 ### To run it:

 Create a pascal file, then run ```python3 compiler.py {your file name}```.
 Example: for the included ```helloworld.pas``` you would call ```python3 compiler.py helloworld.pas```.
 You can then execute ```./helloworld```